Ecotrust/harvest-scheduler/README.md

 1. Select a random management for each stand
-2. Assess the performance of that state by calculating an objective metric - a single number which we are attempting to minimize.
+2. Assess the performance of that state by calculating an objective metric - a single number which we attempt to minimize.
-3. Change the management of a single stand randomly and reassess the objective metric.
+3. Randomly change the management of a single stand and reassess the objective metric.
 4. Decide whether to accept or reject the change based on the simulated annealing algorithm.
 Goto step 3 and repeat.

 ![ScreenShot](https://raw.github.com/Ecotrust/harvest-scheduler/master/img/ObjectiveMetric.png)